andrevsl/SpectralBook/ChapterMWTL.md

 - Backward Wave with Negative Polarity -> Foward Current

-An electrical circuit with different series impedances should be treated taking into account those interactions.
+An electrical circuit with different series or parallel impedances should be treated taking into account those interactions.

 ###  Linear Space and Time Varying (2D)